Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/index.md

 The approach we chose to pursue was: [“Anime Sketch Coloring with Swish-Gated Residual U-Net”](https://www.researchgate.net/publication/330938704_Anime_Sketch_Coloring_with_Swish-Gated_Residual_U-Net_10th_International_Symposium_ISICA_2018_Jiujiang_China_October_13-14_2018_Revised_Selected_Papers) \[3\] by Gang Liu, Xin Chen, and Yanzhong Hu, published in December 2018, which utilizes a novel U-Net-based network structure (SGRU) and perceptual loss to generate several possible colorations for the same black and white sketch.

-Qualitatively, this method vastly outperforms other state-of-the art colorizers such as Paintschainer and Style2paints.
+Qualitatively, this method vastly outperforms other state-of-the art colorizers such as Style2paints [1] and Paintschainer [2].

  <figure>
   <p align="center">